Prospective Post-Bac FAQs

 Classes are only offered during the day.
 Students take undergraduate courses together with undergraduate students.

-We have linkages with Georgetown, George Washington University, New York University, Robert Wood Johnson Medical School, and University of Pittsburgh.
+We have linkages with Georgetown, New York University, Robert Wood Johnson Medical School, and University of Pittsburgh.

 The Admissions Committee looks for examples of activities that demonstrate your interest in helping others and other traits of character important for a healthcare provider.
 While clinical experiences are preferred, they are not required.
 Clinical experience opportunities will be available during the postbac program.